 Step 1: Choose a Name for Your LLC

-First thing’s first, you need to know what legal name you’d like to use for your LLC.
-Before you get ahead of yourself, bear in mind that this can be harder than it sounds.
+Before you begin, you need to know the legal name you’d like to use for your LLC.
+Before you get ahead of yourself, there’s something to keep in mind:

-Finally, if you’re thinking about using your LLC’s name to market your products or services, you’ll also need to do a trademark search in order to be absolutely sure the name won’t conflict with another company’s trademark.
-We have an article to cover those details as well, so click here to read through our “Freelancer’s Guide to Trademark Research.”
+If you’re going to use your LLC’s name to market your products or services, you’ll also need to do a trademark search to be absolutely sure the name won’t conflict with another company’s trademark.

 Sound too tedious?
-When you sign up for an account with Hyke, we’ll help you make your way through the naming process with greater ease.
+When you sign up with Hyke, we help you make your way through the naming process with greater ease.
 You’ll still be able to say you took a DIY approach, but it’ll be much smoother, trust us.

 Step 2: Choose a Registered Agent

 Next up: designating a registered agent for your LLC.